holochain/docs-pages/src/pages/get-started/index.md

 !!! dig-deeper Entry types and validation

 An entry type is just a label, an identifier for a certain type of data that your DNA deals with.
-But it serves as something to attach validation rules to in your integrity zome, and those rules are what give an entry type its meaning.
+It serves as something to attach validation rules to in your integrity zome, and those rules are what give an entry type its meaning.
 They take the form of code in a function that gets called any time something is about to be stored, and because they're just code, they can validate all sorts of things.
 Here are a few key examples:

-* **Data structure**: When you use the scaffold tool to create an entry type, it generates a Rust-based data type that define fields in your entry type, and it also generates code in the validation function that attempts to convert the raw bytes into an instance of that type.
-By providing a well-defined structure, this type ensures that data is consistently formatted and organized across the entire distributed network.
+* **Data structure**: When you use the scaffolding tool to create an entry type, it generates a Rust-based data type that define fields in your entry type, and it also generates code in the validation function that attempts to convert the raw bytes into an instance of that type.
+By providing a well-defined structure, this type ensures that data can be understood by the application.
 If it can't be deserialized into the appropriate Rust structure, it's not valid.

 * **Constraints on data**: Beyond simple fields, validation code can constrain the values in an entry --- for instance, it can enforce a maximum number of characters in a text field or reject nonsensical calendar dates.

-* **Privileges**: Because it originates in a source chain, an entry comes with metadata about its author, which can be used to control who can create, edit, or delete an entry.
-This can be used to prevent people editing or deleting others' posts and comments, or to restrict certain actions to an administrator.
+* **Privileges**: Because it originates in a source chain, an entry comes with metadata about its author.
+This can be used to control who can create, edit, or delete an entry.

-* **Contextual conditions**: Another consequence of the source chain is that an entry can be validated based on the agent's history --- for instance, to prevent currency transactions beyond a credit limit or disallow more than two comments per minute to discourage spam.
-An entry can also point to other entries upon which it depends, and the data from those entries can be used in its validation.
+* **Contextual conditions**: Because an action is part of a chain of actions, it can be validated based on the agent's history --- for instance, to prevent currency transactions beyond a credit limit or disallow more than two comments per minute to discourage spam.
+An entry can also point to other entries in the DHT upon which it depends, and the data from those entries can be used in its validation.

 !!!

-We will want to create two entry types for our `posts` integrity zome: **`post`** and **`comment`**.
+You'll want to create two entry types for our `posts` integrity zome: `post` and `comment`.
 Posts will have a `title` field and a `content` field.
 Comments will have a `comment_content` field and a way of indicating which post they are a comment on.

-Let's go ahead and follow the instructions that the scaffold suggested for adding "new entry definitions to your zome".

-Let's create the **`post`** entry type first.
+Go ahead and follow the instructions that the scaffold suggested for adding new entry definitions to your zome.
+First create the `post` entry type.
 Enter:

 ```shellsession
 hc scaffold entry-type